 A will is the heart of any estate plan.
 It is a simple, powerful, and relatively inexpensive document that you may be able to make yourself.
-With a will you can :
+With a will, you can :

-- determine who gets your property
+- determine who will inherit your assets

-- nominate a the guardian for your kids and their property, and
+- nominate a guardian for your children

 - name an executor.